yfosp/start-here/README.md

 ## Future plans

 - Communication & collaboration is currently done via GitHub Organization
-- We may set up a [Discord server](https://discord.com/) to facilitate communication & collaboration opportunities in the future (KIV)
+- We may set up a [Discord server](https://discord.com/) to facilitate communication & collaboration opportunities in the future (##

-## Credits

-- Organization logo created by freepik - <a href="https://www.freepik.com/vectors/html">www.freepik.com</a>
+testing for PRs